WildZarek/libft/README.md

 ## Technical considerations

 - Declaring global variables is strictly forbidden.
-- If you need helper functions to break down a more complex function, define them as `static` functions to restrict their scope to the appropriate file.
+- If you need helper functions to break down a more complex function,<br>
+  define them as `static` functions to restrict their scope to the appropriate file.
 - All files must be placed at the root of your repository.
 - All files must be placed at the root of your repository.
 - Every `.c` file must compile with the following *flags*: `-Wall -Werror -Wextra`.